programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 <center><img src="../images/geoparser/geoparser_figure06.png"></center>
 <br/>

+The output of the Geoparser is in XML format.
+This is useful as XML can store various types of information present in text along with it.
+For example, it can store low-level information like the boundaries of words, their part-of-speech tags and lemmas.
+It can also store more complex information like phrases and entities occurring in the text as well as links between them, for example the subject and object of a sentence or the location (e.g. birthplace) of a person.
+The advantage is that all the computed structural and linguistic information computed for a piece of text is stored along with it and downstream natural language processing tools have all the information available.

-Rather than dealing with an XML file, you might find it easier to work with the Geoparser output in a form such as tab-separated values (TSV) in order to inspect it in a spreadsheet or use it with an application such as QGIS or Google Maps/Google Earth for which there are already useful Programming Historian lessons available ([Installing QGIS 2.0 and Adding Layers](https://programminghistorian.org/lessons/qgis-layers) and [Intro to Google Maps and Google Earth](https://programminghistorian.org/lessons/googlemaps-googleearth)).
+While XML is easy to process by a machine it is difficult to read by human readers.
+You may also not be interested in all the information computed by the Geoparser and might only want to see which locations were identified along with their coordinates.
+So rather than dealing with an XML file, you might find it easier to work with the Geoparser output in a form such as tab-separated values (TSV) in order to inspect it in a spreadsheet or use it with an application such as QGIS or Google Maps/Google Earth for which there are already useful Programming Historian lessons available ([Installing QGIS 2.0 and Adding Layers](https://programminghistorian.org/lessons/qgis-layers) and [Intro to Google Maps and Google Earth](https://programminghistorian.org/lessons/googlemaps-googleearth)).

 The Geoparser is distributed with a useful set of XML processing tools called [LT-XML2](https://www.ltg.ed.ac.uk/software/ltxml2/), authored by Richard Tobin, which can be used to extract the location entities in a Geoparser XML output file and to present them in tab-separated value (TSV) format.
 The executables for these tools are located in the `./geoparser/bin` directory, inside: